-The applicant is requesting a change of zoning classification from BU-1 to BU-2 to build an outdoor boat and RV storage facility.
-The subject property is currently undeveloped and is located on the north side of Aurora Road, approximately 140 feet east of Johnson Drive.
+The applicant is requesting a change of zoning classification from BU-1 to BU-2 to provide outdoor storage of general contractor equipment necessary for business operations.
+The applicant is the contract purchaser.
+The subject property is currently undeveloped, located on the west side of U.S. Highway 1, approximately a half mile south of Aurantia Road.
 The proposed BU-2 zoning permits retail, wholesale and warehousing commercial land uses on minimum 7,500 square-foot lots.
 This classification allows more intensive uses (i.e., major auto repairs, facilities, paint and body shops, and contractor storage yards) which potentially have noise, odor, traffic, etc. with impacts on surrounding less intensive zoning classifications.